TRANSLATION BUREAU

 We are going to describe most of the situations (except criminal cases) in relation to Moscow.
-This is not because we are mainly providing our assistance in Moscow and the Moscow Region, but because there is an interesting tendency of Russian local authorities to send foreigners to Moscow.
+This is not because we are mainly providing our assistance in Moscow and the Moscow Region, but because there is an interesting tendency by Russian local authorities to send foreigners to Moscow.

 Sometimes even an interpreter without a diploma will do.
-He/she can be your friend who can assist you with oral/written translation.
+He/she could be your friend who can assist you with oral/written translation.
 Your main goal is to get your emergency passport and a new visa.

 STEP 1.
-Once you in a city/town, the task number one is to find a local police station, which covers the area you are staying in.
+Once you are in a city/town, task number one is to find a local police station, which covers the area you are staying in.
 E.g. if you are staying in Moscow in Basmanniy Raion, you need to visit the Basmanniy Police Station.

 Before your visit:

-Once you are in the police station you have to find a front office.
-Please note, that in some police stations in Russia you cannot get directly to the front office, and have to contact only a police who controls a pass.
-After listening to your explanation (not necessary in person, an interpreter can do it for you, you just staying aside), hand in the documents proving your staying in Russia.
-After the police is sure that your staying is in the area they cover, you will give a statement to the police.
-In this statement, you have to explain chronologically when and where you lost/being stolen passport.
-Sometimes the police can ask you to prepare the statement in both Russian and English.
-Once you complete your statement, hand it in to the front office or a police in duty for the examination.
+Please note, that in some police stations in Russia you cannot get directly to the front office, and have to contact only a police officer who controls a pass.
+After listening to your explanation (not necessary in person, an interpreter can do it for you, you just stay aside), hand in the documents proving your stay in Russia.
+After the police are sure that your stay is in the area they cover, you will give a statement to the police.
+In this statement, you have to explain chronologically when and where you lost your passport/your passport was stolen.
+Sometimes the police can ask you to prepare a statement in both Russian and English.
+Once you complete your statement, hand it in to the front office or a police officer on duty for the examination.
 If your statement is right, you will be given a police ticket that says that your case is taken for consideration.
 In case your passport is stolen, you will be given a reply in 10 days, and the name of the officer who runs the investigation.

 Time: 1-3 hours.